dhui808/kafka-snippets/README.md

     pub-sub: no assumptions are made about the number and activity of consumers. message queue: Recipient of the message is clearly defined is expected to process it only once.

+### Key and key.serializer in Producer properties.
+    Key is primarily used for partitioning.
+Optional.
+The records having the same keys will end up in the same partition.

+    key.serializer property is the code responsible for converting Java objects into raw bytes.